Markers

 Ohuhu - the accessible premium reference

-Compare Ohuhu first if you want a well-known alcohol marker brand with enough shades for soft cozy palettes, simple shadows and small accents.
+Compare Ohuhu first if you want a well-known alcohol marker brand with enough shades for cozy palettes, simple shadows and small accents.
 It is a strong option when you want variety without jumping straight to very premium markers.
 Read the Ohuhu markers review for more detail on paper, bleed-through and beginner use.

 Ohuhu 120-color dual-tip alcohol marker set